Dmitry Bivol: Unified light heavyweight champion

-On 6 March, WBC formally ordered Bivol to make a mandatory defence against interim champion David Benavidez (30–0, 24 KOs).
+On 6 March, the WBC formally ordered Bivol to make a mandatory defence against interim champion David Benavidez (30–0, 24 KOs).
 Both teams had until 8 April to negotiate a deal.
 Turki Alalshikh stated he was “no longer interested” in the bout and intended to put on a trilogy between Bivol and Beterbiev.
 This suggested that Riyadh Season would not be involved in the negotiations.
 There was rumours a deal was close to being agreed until Sampson Lewkowicz squashed them.
 He stated he had sent a large offer to Bivol's team and was yet to hear back.
 On 7 April, Bivol informed the WBC of his decision to relinquish the title, in order to move forward with a trilogy bout with Beterbiev.
 With this, Benavidez was upgraded to full titleholder.
 In Bivol's teams' letter to the WBC, it was said that the IBF was supposed to be next in line in terms of the mandatory rotation system set up by the organisations.

+Bivol vs. Eifert

 In July 2025, it was reported that both Bivol and Beterbiev asked Turki Alalshikh if the trilogy could be held in Russia with different organizers, to which he gave his blessing.
 Sources indicated that the boxers had been presented with a lucrative proposal from an event organizer.
 Beterbiev later posted his frustrations on Instagram about the delay in the trilogy fight.
-On 2 July, the IBF ordered Bivol to make a mandatory defence against Cuban boxer Michael Eifert (13–1, 5 KOs) next.
+On 2 July, the IBF ordered Bivol to make a mandatory defence against German boxer Michael Eifert (13–1, 5 KOs) next.
 This was the second time in less than a year the IBF had ordered their mandatory.
 Beterbiev placed the responsibility on Bivol for the absence of a trilogy.
 He said, “We were offered great conditions, which were almost impossible to refuse.
 For my part, I did everything to make the third fight happen, but my opponent chose the path of retreat again.
 I’ve waited long enough and I don’t intend to wait any longer."
-Beterbiev announced he would fight Deon Nicholson on 22 November 2025.
+Beterbiev announced he would fight Deon Nicholson on 22 November, although the fight was called off.
 On 9 August, Bivol announced to his fans via social media that he had undergone successful back surgery, following his doctor's recommendation, for an injury he had been managing for the past ten years.
 Subsequently, he applied for a medical exemption due to his current condition, as the negotiation period set by the IBF had elapsed.
 Bivol's team submitted a certification of injury as requested by the WBO.
+On 30 December, his manager Vadim Kornilov announced that Bivol was looking to fight in Spring of 2026, followed by a bigger fight later in the year.
+One of the options for his next fight was mandatory challenger Michael Eifert.